CatenaTools/catena-public-docs/installation/docker.md

 Starting from scratch, running Catena on your machine using Docker is estimated to take **10-20 minutes**.

 ## What Is Docker?
 Docker is a tool used to create, deploy, and run applications using containers.
-Containers are similar to virtual machines, but don’t create an entire virtual operating system.
-When an application is built and packaged into a container alongside it’s dependencies it can be run quickly and reliably from one computing environment to another.
+Containers are similar to virtual machines, but they don’t create an entire virtual operating system.
+Once an application is built and packaged into a container alongside its dependencies, it can be run quickly and reliably from different computing environments.
 For more information about Docker and containers, you can refer to [this piece of documentation from Docker](https://docs.docker.com/get-started/docker-overview/).

 ## Installation Instructions
 {% tabs %}